joaonsantos/SmallTutorials/add_branch_to_terminal_prompt/branchPrompt.md

 source .bashrc
 ```

-You should now have a terminal prompt with a yellow color branch information.
+You should now have a terminal prompt with colored branch information.